 Ph.D. in Accounting

-The doctoral program at the University of Kansas prepares students for research and teaching careers at major universities.
+The doctoral program at the KU School of Business prepares students for research and teaching careers at major universities.
 As a doctoral student in accounting, you will have the opportunity to work with internationally known faculty members on a variety of research projects.

-The program includes a combination of coursework, faculty mentoring, and hands-on experience in both teaching and research.
-Students have access to a wide variety of databases typically available at premier doctoral granting institutions.
-The small size of the program ensures extensive faculty and student interaction.
+The program includes a combination of coursework, faculty mentoring and hands-on experience in both teaching and research.
+Students have access to a wide variety of databases and the small size of the program ensures extensive faculty and student interaction.
 The program is flexible, with some students leaving in four years and some staying for a fifth year.

 Faculty research interests include the economics of the auditing profession; dynamics of the auditor-client relationship; the impact of regulation on auditors and clients; the causes and consequences of financial reporting failures; voluntary disclosure; information intermediaries; corporate governance; the design of control systems and compensation packages; and many other topics.